Fondation Pierre Elliot Trudeau

 In what language can I fill out the application?

-You can fill out the form in either English or French.
+You may fill out the form in either English or French.
 You can select the language of your application form on the homepage.
 Please note, the form must be filled out in one language only.

-How many reference letters are required to apply for the Pierre Elliott Trudeau Foundation scholarship?
+How many reference letters are required to apply for the Pierre Elliott Trudeau Foundation Scholarship?

 Three, your thesis supervisor, another academic referee and a non-academic referee.